 Magnesium Nitride is more commonly referred to as trimagnesium dinitride.
 It is an inorganic compound and has two atoms of nitrogen and three atoms of magnesium.

 The chemical formula of magnesium nitride is Mg3N2.
 It has an anion valency of (3-).
 Therefore, it is also known as trimagnesium nitrogen(3-).

-Ans: The chemical formula for magnesium nitride can be written as Mg3N2.
-The entire structure of magnesium nitride is basically formed with the help of 3 magnesium cations which can be denoted Mg2+ and there is also the presence of 2 different Nitrogen (III) anions as well which can be denoted N3-.
+The structure of magnesium nitride consists of three cations of magnesium which can be denoted as Mg2+ and two anions of Nitrogen (III) which can be denoted as N3-.